The Easy Decision

 Rowan University rewards academic success through an extensive scholarship program.
 Consideration is given to accepted students in the top percentage of their class who have scored 1,150 or better (Critical Reading and Math) on the SAT.

-Starting in Fall 2014—for those who are applying for admittance in Fall 2015—prospective students who have a high school GPA of 3.5 or higher may chose not to submit their SAT scores as part of the Admissions application process.
+Prospective students who have a high school GPA of 3.5 or higher may choose not to submit their SAT scores as part of the Admissions application process.

 A visit is the best way to learn about our academic programs, meet our professors, explore our state-of-the-art facilities and observe campus life.
 And best of all?
 No registration is required!